Al3zama1/swe-notes/CCNA/16 - Classic Spanning Tree Protocol (STP).md

 #### STP Port ID
 ![stp port ID](./img/stp-port-number.png)
-* The port number is used as the tiebreaker if the priorities tie (neighbor bridge IDs).
+* The 'port number' is used as the tiebreaker if there is a tie in port priority.
 * Usually you just need to look at the port number.
 For example, G0/0 is lower than G1/0, etc...

 Below shows example where there is a tie for both root cost and Bridge ID.
-Therefore, the Interface ID is used to break the tie as explained above.
+Therefore, the STP port ID of SW1 is used to break the tie as explained above.
 ![](./img/multiple-connections-between-switches-root-port-tie.png)
-* SW3 interface G0/2 is picked as the root port because it is connected to the lowest neighbor interface out of G0/1 and G0/2.
+* SW3 interface G0/2 is picked as the root port because it is connected to the lowest STP Port ID neighbor interface.
 ### Step 3:
 * Each remaining collision domain will select one interface to be a **designated port** (forwarding state).
 The other port in the collision domain will be **non-designated** (blocking)
 * Designated Port Selection: